tensortech-co/FSS-15m-measurement-model/test/readme.md

 - An executable named `MyProject` is created from `main.c`.
 - The appropriate static library is linked based on the detected operating system.

-## License

-Include your license information here.

-## Authors

-Include the author information here.

-## Acknowledgements

-Include any acknowledgements or credits here.